Alevism: Almsgiving

 Alevis are expected to give zakat, but there is no set formula or prescribed amount for annual charitable donation as there is in other forms of Islam (2.5% of possessions above a certain minimum).
 Rather, they are expected to give the "excess" according to Qur'an 2:219.
 A common method of Alevi almsgiving is through donating food (especially sacrificial animals) to be shared with worshippers and guests.
 Alevis also donate money to be used to help the poor, to support the religious, educational and cultural activities of Alevi centers and organizations (dargahs, awqaf, and meetings), and to provide scholarships for students.

-Baptism & Circumcision
+Infant initiation

-There is an initiation baptism called kırk banyosu, which literally can be translated into 'shower of forty days'.
-Alevism is notable among Islamic branches for its casual approach to khitan or circumcision viewing it as optional.
-Many modern Alevis choose to not circumcise their kids at all.
-This view is especially common in the Alevi diaspora in Europe.
-Many other branches of Islam view circumcision as beneficial or even mandatory outside of rare circumstances.
+There is an initiation called kırklama, which takes place 40-days after the birth.
+Unlike, many other Islamic sects, in Alevism khitan or circumcision is considered a tradition, but it is not strictly mandatory.
+Today, there are is an increasing number of modern and secular Alevis who choose to not circumcise their male children for a variety of different reasons.
+Many other branches of Islam view circumcision as strictly mandatory outside of rare circumstances.
 The Dede is responsible for leading the spiritual kinship practice of kirvelik which can include but does not require circumcision.